openc/openc_bot/README.md

 incremental and iterative steps, it's a good idea to keep track of where you are up to in case you need to stop/restart the bot (see the `get_var` and `save_var` example in [Helper methods](#helper-methods)).

--[] Notes on incremental search vs iterative search -[] explain about data that stops existing

 ## Working with sqlite

 This bot includes a copy of the sqlite3 *gem*, but you might need to install the sqlite3 program using your